spinnaker-hackathon/gardening/points.md

 ## Points Tracking

+Visit the [Leaderboard](https://go.armory.io/contributors) to track your points!
 Gardening organizers will track and tally points based on GitHub activity in eligible organizations, and other eligible content contributions as tracked in the [spinnaker-hackathon](https://github.com/spinnaker-hackathon) organization and in the [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) channel on [Spinnaker Slack](http://join.spinnaker.io).

 ### GitHub Event Contributions